 Online casino software cost rises when complexity increases across several workstreams at once.

-- Broader reporting: Finance, bonus, fraud, VIP, and retention reporting often require more engineering than buyers expect.
+- Broader reporting: finance, bonus, fraud, VIP, and retention reporting often require more engineering than buyers expect.

 Low headline estimates usually drift upward when complexity is priced too lightly at the start.